The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Problem Setting

 \begin{itemize} \item \textit{Crop Management:} In addition to the yield performance (our prediction target) we also use the weekly cumulative percentage of planted fields within each state, starting from April each year, as indication of planting time.
 The crop management data were obtained from the public domain from the National Agricultural Statistics Service of the United States \cite{USDA-NASS2019}. \item \textit{Weather Components:} Weather data have been acquired from the Daymet service \cite{Daymet2016}, providing daily records of weather variables including: precipitation, solar radiation, snow water equivalent, maximum temperature, minimum temperature, and vapor pressure.
 The resolution of each data variable is 1 $\text{km}^2$. \item \textit{Soil Components:} 11 soil variables are measures for 6 depths 0-5, 5-10, 10-15, 15-30, 30-45, 45-60, 60-80, 80-100, and 100-120 cm at a spatial resolution of 250 $\text{m}^2$.
 The 11 soil components are: soil bulk density, cation exchange capacity at pH7, percentage of coarse fragments, clay percentage, total nitrogen, organic carbon density, organic carbon stock, water pH, sand percentage, silt percentage, and soil organic carbon.
 This data is provided by Gridded Soil Survey Geographic Database for the United States \cite{gSSURGO2019}, measured at a spatial resolution of 250 $\text{km}^2$. \end{itemize}

 The data is organized by year, per county for the years 1980 to 2018, with each county's average yield being given alongside the planting date, soil components, and the weather variables measured weekly for that year.
 The data had been collected, cleaned and provided kindly by the authors of \cite{khaki2020cnn}, please refer to their work for further processing and cleaning details.
 Lastly, to appropriately simulate the setting of multiple, independent data silos, we follow the same procedure as described for the remote sensing data, dividing the complete dataset into 9 subsets, each representing an individual data silo of a US state and their corresponding counties.
+As with the remote sensing data, statistics are given in Table \ref{tab:sample_stats_tab} outlining the split samples per state silo and the average yield for the test set given the prediction year of 2018.